luc-j-bourhis/WingIDE-setuptools/readme.md

 ## Setuptools panel

-This is a panel to run Setuptools (or Distutils) `setup.py` and to collect errors and warnings.
+This is a panel to build Python extensions written in C or with Cython using Setuptools (or Distutils) `setup.py` and to collect errors and warnings.
 At the moment it is limited to in-place builds.

 ### Build button